The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

-The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.
-Each screen focuses on a specific setup area, such as company settings, payroll, scheduling, and time off policies.
-This guide explains the general purpose of each screen and how it prepares the system for use.
+Each screen focuses on a specific setup area, such as company settings, payroll, scheduling, and time off configuration.
+This guide explains the purpose of each screen and how it prepares the system for use.

 The Welcome landing page introduces new users to the onboarding process to begin the system configuration.

-Company Information collects basic company details such as name and address to personalize the system setup.
+Company information collects basic company details such as name and address to personalize the system setup.

-Display Formats allows administrators to define how key data points appear across the system.
+Display formats allows administrators to define how key data points appear across the system.
 It includes configuration options for:

 Time format: Sets how time is displayed, such as 12-hour or 24-hour clock.

-Hours format: Determines whether worked hours are shown as clock time (08:45) or decimals (7.75).
+Hours format: Determines whether worked hours are shown as clock time or decimals.

-Company Structure is used to build the organizational framework by defining teams, departments, locations, and roles.
+Company structure is used to build the organizational framework by defining teams, departments, locations, and roles.

-Pay Period configures how often payroll is processed and when it starts.
+Pay period configures how often payroll is processed and when it starts.
 It includes the following setup options:

 Payroll frequency: Sets how often payroll runs, such as weekly or bi-weekly.